harveybarnhard/smoov/README.md

+:warning: smoov is still under development, please report any and all problems as GitHub issues!

 # smoov
 This package intended smooths the process of mapping common objects like states, counties, and census tracts.
 Mapping in R oftentimes involves multiple packages with varying syntaxes, leading